Model-theoretic properties of nilpotent groups and Lie algebras: Introduction

 \section{Introduction}

 A classic theorem in model theory of groups states that every abelian group, viewed as a structure in the language of groups, is stable.
-This follows from Szmiliew's quantifier elimination for abelian groups down to pp-formulas \cite{szmielew}.
+This follows from Szmielew's quantifier elimination for abelian groups down to pp-formulas \cite{szmielew}.
 This leads naturally to the question of whether analogous results might be proved for \emph{nilpotent} groups, which are in some sense the least complicated class of groups properly containing the abelian groups.
 Constructions of Mekler \cite{Mekler} and related ones by Ershov \cite{Ershov} show, however, that already groups of nilpotence class $2$ and exponent $p$, for an odd prime $p$, are totally wild.
 These results give an \emph{ad hoc} construction of a nilpotent group that codes an arbitrary graph into the commutation relation on the group.
 Given the nature of these constructions, these results leave open whether or not nilpotent groups might still \emph{generically} exhibit tame model-theoretic behavior.

 This paper studies the neostability-theoretic properties of nilpotent groups and Lie algebras at a generic scale and lays the foundations for a detailed study of definability in such structures.
 Within model theory, the study of existentially closed nilpotent groups was initiated by Saracino in \cite{saracino1976existentially}, who showed that the theories of nilpotent groups of class $c$ and torsion-free nilpotent groups of class $c$ do not admit model companions.
 Saracino \cite{saracino1978existentially} and later Saracino and Wood \cite{saracino1979periodic} extended the theory, focusing on the nilpotence class 2 case.
 Maier gave an elaborate amalgamation construction for torsion-free groups of nilpotence class $c$, for $c$ possibly greater than $2$ \cite{maier1986amalgame}.
-He extended this to nilpotence groups of class $c$ and exponent $p$, for primes $p > c$ \cite{Maierexpp}.
+He extended this to nilpotent groups of class $c$ and exponent $p$, for primes $p > c$ \cite{Maierexpp}.
+Lie rings of Morley rank less than or equal to $4$ have recently be described by Deloro and Tindzogho Ntsiri \cite{deloro2023simple}.